Phil Williams (Alabama state senator)

-Phillip W. Williams Jr. (born March 20, 1965) is an American politician, radio show host and attorney from the state of Alabama.
+Phillip Wayne Williams Jr. (born March 20, 1965) is an American politician, radio show host and attorney from the state of Alabama.
 A member of the Republican Party, Williams served in the Alabama Senate from 2010 until 2018, representing the 10th district, encompassing Etowah County and parts of Cherokee County.
-Since leaving the state legislature, Williams has served as a policy director for the Alabama Policy Institute and hosts a conservative radio program, Rightside Radio.
-On 22 October 2025, President Donald Trump nominated Williams to be the US Attorney for the Northern District of Alabama.
+Since leaving the state legislature, Williams has served as a policy director for the Alabama Policy Institute and hosted a conservative radio program, Rightside Radio.

+On October 22, 2025, President Donald Trump nominated Williams to be the United States Attorney for the United States District Court for the Northern District of Alabama.

 Early life, education and military service

 Williams was born in Fort Monmouth, New Jersey, on March 20, 1965.
 He moved homes frequently as a member of a family with close ties to the United States Army.
 He attended Grissom High School in Huntsville, Alabama, and, after graduation, went to the University of South Alabama.
 There, he was involved with the Reserve Officers' Training Corps (ROTC) and received an ROTC commission in 1987; he graduated from the university with a Bachelor of Science in 1989.

 A graduate of both the Combined Arms and Service Staff School and the United States Army Command and General Staff College, Williams served part-time in the United States Army Reserve and was a part of several airborne units, as well as the 20th Special Forces Group, eventually attaining the rank of lieutenant colonel.
 Following the September 11 attacks, Williams served two combat tours, one in Afghanistan in 2002 and one in Iraq in 2004.
 He later worked in The Pentagon as a member of the Army Staff's Special Operations Division.
 Williams retired from military service in 2017.

 Williams attended the Birmingham School of Law.
 He attended night classes while still working, and received his Juris Doctor in 2003.